Secure Handling of Secrets

 Some templating constructs that work for normal fields are deliberately disallowed for secrets for security reasons.

-The following constructs are not allowed - it does not matter whether the flow is defined in Python, as illustrated below, or if the JSON equivalent is used.
+The following constructs will not work as desired - it does not matter whether the flow is defined in Python, as illustrated below, or if the JSON equivalent is used.

 HttpRestBlock(